Humane-Documentation/Spree/application/state_machine.md

   end
 end
 ```
 > `super()` must be called on the `initialize` method.
 See `StateMachine::MacroMethods` for more about this.

-Now you can interact with the state machine you defined:
+Now you can interact with the state machine defined:
 ```ruby
 vehicle = Vehicle.new           # => #<Vehicle:0xb7cf4eac @state="parked", @seatbelt_on=false>
 vehicle.state                   # => "parked"